trothr/blog/Marilyn/2020/20200321-caladiums.md

 Somewhere there's a photograph.

-When Marilyn and I first got married, we lived in an apartment on the outskirts of town.
+When Marilyn and I first got married, we lived in an apartment on the outskirts of Bryan, Texas.
 It had been her place when she moved there.
-I had slowly moved things in, then moved myself in after the wedding.
+I had slowly moved things in, then moved myself in after our wedding.

+The apartment was on the ground floor.

-Ground floor.
-There was a grassy area outside the door.
+There was a grassy area outside the door of the apartment.
 But the trees were thick enough that the grass didn't grow well.
 So she had the idea to plant some caladiums.

 We planted.
 I remember that I wasn't all that keen about the task.
+But the result looked great!

 I'd give almost anything today to be planting caladiums with her again.

-I'd give almost anything today to be fixing up this place with her again.
+I'd give almost anything today to be fixing up *this* place with her again.

 Somewhere there's a photograph of the two of us proudly showing the fruit of our labor.